joelcastroo/SC/README.md

 Show the results of the Heat Equation in one dimension by the Euler methods: implicit and explicit.

 ## Requirements
-*Use project control with make./
+*Use project control with make.
-*Use source control./
+*Use source control.
 *Use of I/O libraries for checkpoint/restart capability./

 ## Instructions